Cystitis information, advice, and order treatment online - be prepared with standby antibiotic available to buy online from Dr Fox.

 Trimethoprim and nitrofurantoin are both antibiotics.
-They are usually both effective in treating cystitis, although there is increasing antibiotic resistance to trimethoprim.
-Nitrofurantoin is now (2017) the most widely prescribed first line treatment for cystitis.
+They are both effective in treating cystitis, although there is increasing antibiotic resistance to trimethoprim.
+Nitrofurantoin is now (2021) the most widely prescribed first line treatment for cystitis.
 A first-line treatment is the one that is usually recommended and prescribed first by doctors.
 Up to 30% of bacteria which cause water infections are currently resistant to trimethoprim.
 The amount of bacterial resistance to particular antibiotics varies from one part of the country to another.

 Response to treatment